breatheco-de/content/src/content/lesson/building-your-linkedin-reputation.md

 ---
-title: "Building your LinkedIn profile and reputation"
+title: Building your LinkedIn profile and reputation
+subtitle: >-
-subtitle: "LinkedIn is a great source of job opportunities, recruiters and employers are always searching for the best candidates"
+  LinkedIn is a great source of job opportunities, recruiters and employers are always searching for the best candidates
-textColor: "white"
+textColor: white
-authors: ["alesanchezr"]
+authors:
+  - alesanchezr
-status: "pending_translation"
+status: pending_translation
-date: "2020-10-19T16:36:31+00:00"
+date: '2020-10-19T16:36:31+00:00'
-tags: ["linkedin","job hunting","resume building"]
+tags:
+  - linkedin
+  - job hunting
+  - resume building
-cover_local: "../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png"
+cover_local: ../../assets/images/4cc6fa0b-2530-4052-aa7e-8dac03788ac3.png
+description: >-
+  Master your LinkedIn profile and reputation with essential tips for job hunting, resume building, and showcasing your skills.
+Discover how to stand out!
 ---
 - Set your headline with your career focus: E.g: Font-End Developer.
 - Set a professional picture, don't be to formal or informal, just candid.
 - Add your 4Geek's certificate into the certificates section.